-Candle making is one of those deceptively easy crafts.
-All you do is melt and pour!
-So it’s fun to mix things up by adding texture (like with ice) or using a fun container (like a paint can).
-I find the smell of most candles overwhelming—does anyone else get a headache just going into a Yankee Candle store?
-So I was amazed at the natural the smell of these – very warm and homey but not cloying.
+I find the smell of most candles overwhelming—does anyone else get a headache just walking into a Yankee Candle store?
+I loved the smell of these, very warm and homey but not cloying.